uhuru-rawlings/Django_Gallery/README.md

 1).
 View different photos that interest me.
 2).
 Click on a single photo to expand it and also view the details of the photo.
 The photo details must appear on a modal within the same route as the main page.
 3).
-Search for different categories of photos. (ie. Travel, Food)
+Search for different categories of photos. (ie. Travel, Food) 4).
+Copy a link to the photo to share with my friends.
+5).
+View photos based on the location they were taken.